anam-aj/edx/CS50x/pset10FinalProject/project/README.md

 * #### savedfiles:

     * Notes created by user are saved here.
-Saved files are created using "user_id" as name of file which is unique for every user.
+Saved files are created using "user_id" as name of save_file which is unique for every user.

 * #### static: